a-b-street/docs/book/src/proposals/seattle_bikes/README.md

 into the main lane every few blocks, so this would probably be a bigger paving project.

-The alternative route is to cross the university or Montlake bridge and take the Burke, or take the scenic route through south campus.
+The alternative route is to cross the University or Montlake bridge and take the Burke, or take the scenic route through south campus.
 But depending which way you're going, this is a long detour, and probably forces you over the Montlake bridge, meaning navigating the absolute mess of Montlake/520.
 It's possible the [the lid](https://wsdot.wa.gov/projects/sr520/montlake/home) will make this area less terrible, but... not sure how.
-(There are some tricks like the Bill Dawson trail that slightly ease the pain...)
+(There are some tricks like the Bill Dawson trail that slightly ease the pain, depending where you're going.)

-It's possible there's some [plan](https://twitter.com/typewriteralley/status/1445922612421402626/photo/1) for Fuhrman?!
+It's possible there's some [plan](https://twitter.com/typewriteralley/status/1445922612421402626/photo/1) for Fuhrman with RapidRide J?

 ### NE 45th St